Lifestyle Tips to Help Reduce Fatigue

 Often people feel stressed and fatigued, because they have a constant ‘monkey chatter’ going on in their heads, on all the things they have to do, which makes them feel tired.

 Treat yourself to one of Good Tuesday’s to-do pads (on recycled paper).
-Beautifully designed, they can inspire you to create small lists that you can plough through slowly, and offloading all the info, can help to clear your mind, and help you feel less ‘brain-tired’.
+Beautifully designed, these can inspire you to create small lists that you can plough through over time.
+Offloading the info onto paper, can help to clear your mind, and help your brain feel more ready to sleep.

 Fuel Your Body with Nourishing Foods

 Food is fuel.
 If you’re not putting good fuel in the tank, your ‘car’ won’t run.
+You need good nutrition to sleep, as well as to work and run marathons.
 Build meals around whole foods, lean plant proteins (like tempeh), complex carbs, and colourful veg.
-Add healthy fats for satisfaction and brain health.
-Sustainable, balanced eating wins every time.
+Add healthy fats for good brain health.

 - Breakfast: Oats with plant milk or yoghurt, topped with berries and seeds.
 Beans on wholegrain toast with tomatoes.
 Smoothie with spinach, banana, oats, and peanut butter.